Transforming First Nation Education

 About the First Nations with Schools Collective

-We are a collective of eight First Nations in Ontario.
+We are a collective of nine First Nations in Ontario.
 Each nation has its own schooling system, including an on-reserve school.
 As a group, we are leading transformative work to restore traditional knowledge, revitalize languages and build local First Nation education systems grounded in Indigenous worldviews.

 Our vision calls for equitable, needs-based funding that supports the inherent and treaty rights of First Nations people, and sustains leadership in Indigenous education.
-For more info, contact Governance Director Leslee White-Eye (lwhite-eye@fnwsceducation.com) or click the button below.

 Anishinaabemowin language learning board with clothing vocabulary displayed at Enji Maajtaawaad Early Years Centre classroom.